 If your gaming activities have become excessive and have started to have a negative impact on your life and relationships with others, it might be that you are struggling with a gaming addiction.
 However, it’s important to recognise that gaming addiction is treatable and it’s possible to make a full and sustainable recovery.
 Our highly qualified specialists at Life Works have vast experience in treating all kinds of behavioural addictions, including compulsive gaming, and are dedicated to helping you to overcome your difficulties and regain your quality of life.

-The most crucial first step to receiving gaming addiction treatment and starting your road to recovery is to seek help.
-At Life Works, we understand that this can be a daunting prospect, which is why we offer a free, no obligation addiction assessment to all of our prospective clients.
+The most crucial first step to receiving gaming addiction treatment and starting your road to recovery is to seek help and support.
+At Life Works in Woking, we understand that this can be a daunting prospect, which is why we offer a free assessment to all of our prospective clients.
 This initial screening assessment provides you with the opportunity to discuss your gaming addiction in confidence with a member of our expert treatment team, learn about the different techniques that we use to treat gaming addiction, and develop a more thorough insight into the journey that you could be taking towards recovery and wellbeing.

 We are able to employ a wide variety of treatment approaches to tackle your gaming addiction, all of which are evidence-based and recovery-focused.
 Our intensive programme of individual and group therapy will help you to address your gaming addiction symptoms, get to the bottom of why you turned to compulsive gaming in the first place, and help you every step of the way towards a healthy and fulfilling future.

-Treatment at Life Works is holistic in nature, meaning that we treat the whole person and provide bespoke care.
-Each and every one of our clients benefits from treatment which is individually tailored according to their unique needs and requirements, and results in the most positive and long-lasting outcomes.
+Treatment at Life Works is holistic in nature, meaning that we treat the whole person, resulting in the most positive and long-lasting outcomes.
 Our stunning treatment centre, complete with expansive grounds, welcoming living areas and beautifully appointed en-suite bedrooms, provides the perfect space in which to relax, unwind and focus on your recovery.

 Without timely treatment, gaming addiction can have a profoundly negative impact multiple areas of your life, including your performance at work, your relationships with loved ones, and your ability to function effectively on a day-to-day basis.
 Repeatedly engaging in these compulsive behaviours may also increase the possibility of you falling into the trap of other addictions such as alcohol or drug addictions or other behavioural addictions including gambling addiction.
 In addition, due to the fact that most of today’s gaming is done online, gaming addiction is very closely linked to internet addiction, and it’s not uncommon for these disorders to co-occur.
 This is why it’s so important to seek help as soon as possible for your gaming addiction.